John Burn (geneticist): Awards and honours

 In 2010, Burn was appointed Knight Bachelor by Her Majesty Queen Elizabeth II for outstanding services to medicine.
+He was a Fellow of the Academy of Medical Sciences in 2000.

 He was chosen as one of the first 20 'local heroes' to be commemorated with a brass plaque on Newcastle Quayside in 2014, and the following year, he received the Living North award for services to the North East 2000 – 2015.

 The Harveian Oration 2019 was delivered by Burn, his lecture 'Prediction and prevention in the genomic era', outlined the history of genetic medicine, presented the challenges in using genetics to predict medical conditions and explained how he looks forward to seeing if we can use its full potential to prevent disease in the future.

 In 2020, Burn was selected as the incumbent of the 2020 Niehaus, Southworth, Weissenbach Award and Visiting Professorship in Clinical Cancer Genetics at Memorial Sloan Kettering Cancer Center.
 The award recognises leaders in the translation of germline genetics to preventive care of cancer patients and their families.
 Due to COVID-19 restrictions, Burn did not receive his award and present his lecture until May 2021.